Nathanacus/MixedMessages/README.md

 ## General Information
 This is a pseudo-random message generator built as part of Codecademy's Full Stack Engineer career path course.
 The objective of the assignment is to create a message generator program using JavaScript, Git version control through GitHub, and command line to create a program which can be run locally using Node.js.

+This script will generate a message in the format "A(n) CAT_SPECIES climbed up the TREE_SPECIES tree on CURRENT_DATE!" and log it to the console.

+Cat species included:
+- Caracal
+- Cheetah
+- Cougar
+- Jaguar
+- Leopard
+- Lion
+- Lynx
+- Ocelot
+- Serval
+- Tiger

+Tree species included:
+- Apple
+- Banyan
+- Boabab
+- Fir
+- Magnolia
+- Oak
+- Pine
+- Spruce
+- Sycamore
+- Willow

 ## Required Technologies
 Mixed Messages is created using:
 - JavaScript